jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 @media (prefers-color-scheme: dark) {
   :root {
 	--background: #010101;
 	--text: #fefefe;
   }
 }
 ```

-But things get more complicated when you want to provide a sytem mode and a way for the user to lock either the light or dark theme.
+But things get more complicated when you want to provide a system mode and a way for the user to lock either the light or dark theme.

 You now need JavaScript to determine what the user selected, what's system preference, infer what the resulting theme is, use specific selectors for each mode to change variables and listen to system preference changes to manually toggle modes.

-Suddenly, the complexity of theming escaltes, by a lot.
+Suddenly, the complexity of theming escalates, by a lot.

 Another really annoying thing is having a big collection of CSS variables which becomes hard to maintain as the list grows.